NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/index.md

 **Figure 3** ([Fecho _et al._ 2022](../about/index.md#references))

+While the query provided here is simple and intended to be illustrative, more complex queries are possible using TRAPI and a variety of Translator operations and workflows.

+In terms of impact, Translator is currently being used to promote serendipitous discovery and augment human reasoning in a variety of disease spaces, including Fanconi anemia, systemic sclerosis, cystic fibrosis, Parkinson’s disease, and drug-induced liver injury.

 ## Core Knowledge Graph principles

 The whole point behind knowledge graphs and their manipulation (Sierra)